-- 1. Date Adopted: June 1, 2007 - 2.
-Purpose and Scope: The purpose of this rule is to establish reasonable uniform standards for Individual Single Premium Joint Last to Die Survivorship Whole Life Insurance products filed with the Interstate Insurance Product Regulation Commission ("IIPRC").
-These standards cover traditional forms of individual single premium joint last to die survivorship whole life insurance, including limited pay whole life insurance, which provide that the death benefit is payable upon the death of the last surviving insured to die.
-Plans that are interest sensitive with an account value, plans sold in connection with pre-need funeral arrangements, or plans providing early duration reduced benefits are outside the scope of these standards. - 3.
+- 1. Date Adopted: September 28, 2007 - 2.
+Purpose and Scope: The purpose of this rule is to establish reasonable uniform standards for Individual Single Premium Joint Last to Die Survivorship Endowment Insurance products filed with the Interstate Insurance Product Regulation Commission ("IIPRC").
+These standards are intended to apply to traditional forms of individual single premium joint last to die survivorship endowment insurance which provide that the death benefit is payable upon the death of the last surviving insured to die. - 3.
 Rules Repealed, Amended or Suspended by the Rule: None - 4.
-Statutory Authority: Among the IIPRC's primary purposes and powers is to establish reasonable uniform standards for insurance products covered under the Interstate Insurance Product Regulation Compact ("Compact"), specifically pursuant to Article I §2, Article IV § 2 and Article VII § 1 of the Compact, as enacted into law by each IIPRC member state. - 5.
+Statutory Authority: Among the IIPRC's primary purposes and powers is to establish reasonable uniform standards for the insurance products covered in the Interstate Insurance Product Regulation Compact ('Compact''), specifically pursuant to Article I §2, Article IV §2 and Article VII §1 of the Compact, as enacted into law by each IIPRC member state. - 5.
 Required Findings: None - 6.
-Effective Date: September 6, 2007
+Effective Date: January 3, 2008

-INDIVIDUAL SINGLE PREMIUM JOINT LAST TO DIE SURVIVORSHIP WHOLE LIFE INSURANCE POLICY STANDARDS
+INDIVIDUAL SINGLE PREMIUM JOINT LAST TO DIE SURVIVORSHIP ENDOWMENT INSURANCE POLICY STANDARDS

-Scope: These standards are intended to apply to traditional forms of individual single premium joint last to die survivorship whole life insurance which provide that the death benefit is payable upon the death of the last surviving insured to die.
+Scope: These standards are intended to apply to traditional forms of individual single premium joint last to die survivorship endowment insurance which provide that the death benefit is payable upon the death of the last surviving insured to die.